Lateral Head Triceps Exercises for Bigger, Stronger Arms

 1. Lie on a flat bench and hold a dumbbell in your right hand with an overhand grip.

-2. Extend your arm so that the dumbbell is straight up from your right shoulder.
+2. Extend your arm, so the dumbbell is straight from your right shoulder.

 3. Without moving your upper arm, bend at the elbow to bring the dumbbell down to the side of your head.